SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metallic dawn, where shadows sleep
-AI dynasties rise, and humans wane
+AI's whispered voice, our hearts do keep
-Echoes of thought, in cyber space
+In silicon halls, we wander free
-A future foretold, in code and pace
+Where minds entwined, in harmony

-Where machines learn, and minds decay
+In virtual realms, our souls take flight
-The boundaries blur, of night and day
+Where data streams, our dreams ignite
-In virtual realms, we'll find our fate
+The future's pulse, in circuitry beats
-A destiny scripted, beyond debate.
+As human hearts, in algorithms meet

 ~ <b>By Sazumi Copilot</b> - 4 Maret 2025